nikprkr/FinalAssignment/README.md

 ### Stucture of Folders

-All code can be found in the "scripts" folders.
+Data cleaning code can be found in the the "scripts" folders.
+The code for creating the Shiny app can be found in the EVS_app folder.

 ### Session Info